Research

 About the role of emotions in psychedelic therapy.

-I’ve written a couple of things about psychedelics and imagination for The Junkyard blog.
+I have written a couple of things about psychedelics and imagination for The Junkyard blog.
 See here for an immersive mental simulation model of psychedelic visions and here for some general thoughts on the role of imagination in psychedelic therapy.